 If the Android Spell Check or autocorrect is not working, disable and re-enable autocorrect, change the default spell-checking service, or reinstall the keyboard app.
 If that does nothing, try using an alternative keyboard.

 1. Disable and re-enable autocorrect

 The first thing to try is to navigate to keyboard settings and disable autocorrect.
 After a brief restart, re-enable the option and hope for the best.
-Although, if the precision is the problem or autocorrect erratically changes words on its own even when it shouldn’t, this step won’t do much to address the problem.
+Although, if precision is the problem or autocorrect erratically changes words on its own even when it shouldn’t, this step won’t do much to address the issue.

 Here’s how to disable and re-enable autocorrect on Android:

 - Open System (Advanced options or General management).